bnoguchi/everyauth/README.md

 ## Setting up OpenID protocol

-OpenID protocol allows you to use an openid auth request with a oauth access request.
+OpenID protocol allows you to use an openid auth request.
 You can read more information about it here http://openid.net/

 ```javascript
 var everyauth = require('everyauth')